-You could say that I might be sleeping too much and that I can still be a functioning and happy human being on less sleep.
-To that I say: you might be right, and that I simply don't know.
-It's one of the things I want to determine by analysing this entire set of data.
+You could say that I might be sleeping too much and that I can still be a functioning and happy human being with less sleep.
+To that I say: you might be right, and that I simply don’t know.
+It’s one of the things I want to determine by analyzing this entire set of data.
 I want to find out what minimum level of sleep I require before it starts to affect me.

 Anyway, based on the prior assumption of required sleep duration = average sleep duration, I am now able to calculate my sleep deprivation.

 Daily sleep deprivation

 According to Wikipedia, sleep deprivation is the condition of not having enough sleep.
 I can calculate my daily sleep deprivation by subtracting my daily sleep duration from my required sleep.
 This sleep deprivation is visualized in the chart below.

 It’s important to point out that a positive value in this chart is actually a good thing.
 The chart shows a positive value if I slept longer than required, and a negative value when I’m sleep deprived.

 I’ve added the cumulative sleep deprivation and charted it on the right axis.
 This shows you exactly what my sleep habits are.
 I tend to not sleep enough during weekdays, from which I need to recover on the weekdays.